corsen2000/vim-mode-tutor/tour.md

 * rx -> replace the character at the cursor with x

 Sample - The quick brown fox jumped over the lazy dog.
-Fix Me - Tha qubck brcwn fdx eumped fover thg hazy dig.
+Fix Me - Tha qubck brcwn fdx eumped fver thg hazy dig.

 ## Change
 * ce -> change until the end of the word